 Program-specific learning outcomes are assessed annually during Learning Outcomes Reviews, which occur each Spring, in March or April.
 In a recurring cycle, every program reviews one or more of its Program Learning Outcomes (PLOs), paying particular attention to the rationale for why the outcome was selected; the methods by which the outcomes are measured; and the findings from supporting data.
 On the basis of this review, recommendations are formulated to improve student learning.
 If the evidence demonstrates that there is a weakness in a specific learning outcome, an action plan is developed to improve results.
 If the evidence demonstrates that the desired learning is taking place, we reflect on how to sustain successful practices.

-Institutional Assessment measures student learning at the broadest level.
-Regardless of the program of study a student chooses, we have established learning outcomes every student should master upon graduation.
+Institutional Assessment considers the breadth of the student learning experience.
+Regardless of the program of study a student chooses, we have established learning outcomes every student should master before graduation.

 Upon graduating from a degree program offered by West Coast University, students will be able to:

 - Implement intellectual and practical problem-solving skills through information assessment and critical thinking.

 - Demonstrate effective written communication skills.

 - Describe ethical standards and legal guidelines associated with one's chosen career field.

 - Explain why knowledge of and respect for the societal contributions of diverse cultures and perspectives is an important quality in one's discipline.

 - Articulate the importance of working collaboratively with other healthcare providers in support of the client/patient.